Visiblink/Afterlogic-Webmail-Lite-Blue-Theme/README.md

 1. You can just drop the styles.css file into static/styles/themes/Default to change the default look.
 It would probably be a good idea to create a backup of the existing default file before doing that in case you don't like the change.

+The main benefits of this method are that it is easier to implement and it styles the login page as well.

 Or:

 2. Create a new directory and add your style to the data/settings/modules/CoreWebclient.config.json: